JeremyFriesenGitHub/SnowDayPredictor/README.txt

 Setup Instructions:
 1) Go to https://home.openweathermap.org/api_keys to generate an API key in order to use this application.
 (Note: it may take a couple of hours for a new API key to register)
 2) Once you have your API key, create an environment variable (in the command prompt) to use your API key.
+If you don't feel comfortable creating an environment variable in your local machine, you can skip to step 8 which uses the Docker Desktop.
 3) Anywhere in the command prompt, once opened, for Windows OS type: setx OPENWEATHER_API_KEY "Your_API_Key_Goes_Here"
 4) For Linux/macOS, run the commands: echo 'export OPENWEATHER_API_KEY="Your_API_Key_Goes_Here"' >> ~/.bashrc
                                       source ~/.bashrc